Autarkieguide

 Medium-sized system (e.g. 200 - 400 Wp) MPPT recommended

-Large system or year-round use MPPT highly recommended
+Large system or year-round use MPPT is highly recommended

 Important : When selecting your MPPT controller, pay attention to the correct voltage class (e.g. 75/15 or 100/20) – this number indicates which module voltage (V) and how much charging current (A) the controller can handle.